adamgiegel/Todo/todo/README.md

 I decided to build a simple Todo app after taking a few code challenges.
 I incorporated the features these code challenges were requesting.

+Images of the project are located in the public folder under projectImages.

 ## Some of those features include:

 * Pagination - having the ability to only render a certain amount of data and then clicking on a "next" button to render the next set of data.
 This also includes a "previous" button.
+  - Must have 5 todo's for the buttons to appear.
 * Displaying data in a usable way.
 * Adding/Deleting data.
 * Usage of React Hooks.